zo0r/react-native-push-notification/trouble-shooting.md

 ## 1. local notifications

-Local notifications are sent from your JS/RN app to the notification centre, where they sit until either the user removes them.
+Local notifications are sent from your JS/RN app and appear as alerts in the notification centre, where they sit until the user removes them.
 They can contain text as well as sounds, vibrations images and more etc.  Different operating systems support different features.
 You can send one by calling the `PushNotification.localNotification` method as described in the docs.
 Local notifications can also be scheduled to run at a later date.

+If a user taps an alert your app will be started or brought to the foreground and `onNotification` will be called.

 #### Android local notifications